rafaelmdc/taxonbridge/docs/workflow.md

+# Workflow Roadmap

+This document is the original phased implementation roadmap for the repository.
+It is kept for planning and historical context.
+For current usage and technical reference, start with [index.md](index.md) and [../README.md](../README.md).

 Design and implement the full taxonomy-resolution system for my microbiome curation project as a layered local-first architecture:

 1. a generic local taxonomy resolver Python package